reactive-ruby/react.rb-examples/sinatra/README.md

 ## To use

+1. `bundle install`
-1. Make sure you use Bundler, then `bundle exec rackup`
+2. `bundle exec rackup`
-2. And visit <http://localhost:9292/>.
+3. And visit <http://localhost:9292/>.
 Try opening multiple tabs!